golanlevin/60-212/2026/assignments/assignment_2.md

 (**90 minutes**) *This is primarily a technical exercise to ensure that you're able to create a loop, and to make sure you're locked in on carefully looking at what you're doing.*

-**Create** a temporally seamless, 640x640-pixel looping animation in p5.js with a "figure-ground reversal".
+**Create** a simple, temporally seamless, 640x640-pixel looping animation in p5.js with a "figure-ground reversal".
 A figure-ground reversal occurs when the positive and negative spaces switch roles: what initially appears to be the foreground shape becomes the background, and vice versa.

 Here's one example.
 This was written with 43 lines of p5.js code: